manolodd/openlrae-maven-plugin/README.md

 # THE PROJECT

-<b>OpenLRAE Maven Plugin</b> is maven plugin that allow you to analize licensing risks of your project's bill of component.
+<b>OpenLRAE Maven Plugin</b> is maven plugin that allows you to analize licensing risks of your project's bill of component.
 It uses [OpenLRAE](https://openlrae.manolodominguez.com) as risk analysis engine, supporting most of its features.

 This plugin adds a new <b>analyse</b> goal that is bound to the <b>compile</b> phase of Maven by default.